We do not currently have any job openings

 Learn more about ScienceOpen here.

-ScienceOpen is a professional networking platform for scholars to enhance their research in the open, make an impact, and receive credit for it.
+ScienceOpen is a discovery platform with interactive features for scholars to enhance their research in the open, make an impact, and receive credit for it.
 We provide context building services for publishers, to bring researchers closer to the content than ever before.
 Our advanced search and discovery functions, combined with post-publication peer review, recommendation, social sharing, and collection-building features make ScienceOpen the only research platform you’ll ever need.

 Here you can find technical information and the description of code of practice concerning our online article usage data standards.